Digressive/HyperV-Backup-Utility/README.md

 ### 2024-05-11: Version 24.05.11

 * Fixed an issue where backup success would be reported when using a working directory and the final destination directory for the backup didn't have enough disk space.
+From [Issue 27](https://github.com/Digressive/HyperV-Backup-Utility/issues/27)

 ### 2024-03-21: Version 24.03.21